Learn from our World Renowned Instructor & Program Director Poney Chiang - elevate your acupuncture practice using an

-The Health Leadership & Learning Network (HLLN) at York University in Canada is now offering its Integrative Acupuncture course in the summer for local and international health professionals who want to elevate their acupuncture practice using an East-West approach, while they enjoy the summer in Toronto.
+The Health Leadership & Learning Network (HLLN) at York University in Canada is now offering its Integrative Acupuncture Certificate in the summer for local and international health professionals who want to elevate their acupuncture practice using an East-West approach, while they enjoy the summer in Toronto.

 Combine academic and leisure in one of the most livable and competitive cities in the world according to various international rankings.

 If you are traveling to attend the International Summer Institute, please read the following information carefully.

 For International Applicants:

 Please note the Integrative Acupuncture Certificate is also offered throughout the year, if you wish to register to non-summer dates please click here.